Henry Slade (rugby union): International career

 On 22 July 2010 Slade made his debut for the England under-18 team.
 England Academy coach John Fletcher once said of Slade "the way he plays reminds me of a young Toby Flood or Rory Clegg."
 Slade was a member of the England under-20 team that won consecutive titles in the 2012 and 2013 U20 Six Nations.
 He started for the side that defeated Wales in the final of the 2013 IRB Junior World Championship to become youth world champions for the first time.
 In January 2014 Slade made his debut at England 'A' level against Ireland Wolfhounds.

 In June 2014 Slade scored fifteen points for England in an uncapped game against the Barbarian at Twickenham.
 He was included in the preliminary training squad by coach Stuart Lancaster for the 2015 Rugby World Cup and on 15 August 2015 won his first cap for England, partnering Sam Burgess in midfield during a warm-up victory over France.
 He was selected for the World Cup and scored his first international try on his only appearance during the tournament in their final pool game against Uruguay.

 A broken leg suffered playing for Exeter in December 2015 meant Slade did not feature for new coach Eddie Jones until the 2016 autumn internationals against Fiji and Argentina.
 He made his first Six Nations appearance against Italy during the 2017 tournament which England retained.
 He started both tests on their 2017 tour of Argentina and later that year scored his second international try against Samoa.
 Slade was selected for the 2018 autumn International Series, and played in all four Test matches.

 Slade scored tries against Ireland and France during the 2019 Six Nations Championship.
 He was included in the squad for the 2019 Rugby World Cup and featured in the quarter-final and semi-final victories over Australia and New Zealand.
-In the 2019 Rugby World Cup Final he came off the bench during the second half to replace George Ford as England were defeated by South Africa to finish runners up.
+In the final he came off the bench during the second half to replace George Ford as England were defeated by South Africa to finish runners up.

 Slade scored a try in the final round of the 2020 Six Nations Championship as England beat Italy to win the tournament.
 Later that year he scored a try in an Autumn Nations Cup match against Wales and then started in the final of the competition as England defeated France in extra-time to lift the trophy.

-In 2021 Slade failed to be selected for the British and Irish Lions tour to South Africa.